WireGuard: Protocol

-The WireGuard protocol is a variant of the Noise Protocol Framework IK handshake pattern, as illustrated by the choice of Noise_IKpsk2_25519_ChaChaPoly_BLAKE2s for the value of the Construction string listed on p10 of the Whitepaper.
+The WireGuard protocol is a variant of the Noise Protocol Framework IK handshake pattern.
+(Note: As illustrated by the choice of Noise_IKpsk2_25519_ChaChaPoly_BLAKE2s for the value of the Construction string listed on page 10 of the Whitepaper.)
 The key exchange, or handshake, combines long-term and ephemeral Diffie-Hellman values using Curve25519.
 Each pair generates a set of public and private key pairs using Curve 25519, the public keys are exchanged, with each pair then assigned an IP address (generally RFC 1918) to utilize with the WireGuard tunnel.
 Once the keys have been confirmed by both peers, the Noise Protocol is used to generate a shared ChaCha20 session key for symmetric encryption authenticated with Poly1305.
 SipHash24 is used for hashtable keys while BLAKE2s cryptographic hash functions, a faster and more compact version of SHA-3, are incorporated.
 Key derivation functions are handled using HKDF and Base64-encoded private keys, public keys and preshared keys.

-WireGuard’s proof starts by modeling its two-message Noise-based handshake (plus optional PSK) in CryptoVerif’s calculus of cryptographic games, abstracting ChaCha20-Poly1305, Curve25519, HKDF, the hash chain, and related primitives under standard IND-CPA/INT-CTXT and random-oracle assumptions.
-From that model, CryptoVerif’s automated game hops show, across unlimited parallel sessions, that the protocol guarantees mutual authentication, IND-CCA session-key secrecy, forward secrecy and post-compromise security even if long-term keys later leak and state is wiped.
 In May 2019, researchers from INRIA published a machine-checked proof of the WireGuard protocol, produced using the CryptoVerif proof assistant.
+WireGuard's proof starts by modeling its two-message Noise-based handshake (plus optional PSK) in CryptoVerif's calculus of cryptographic games, abstracting ChaCha20-Poly1305, Curve25519, HKDF, the hash chain, and related primitives under standard IND-CPA/INT-CTXT and random-oracle assumptions.
+From that model, CryptoVerif's automated game hops show, across unlimited parallel sessions, that the protocol guarantees mutual authentication, IND-CCA session-key secrecy, forward secrecy and post-compromise security even if long-term keys later leak and state is wiped.